- Tax in Andorra

-With a new economic openness, the country’s goal is to attract and encourage foreign investment, fostering a vibrant environment for living in Andorra. .
+With a new economic openness, the country’s goal is to attract and encourage foreign investment, fostering a vibrant environment for living in Andorra.
 Foreign business owners are attracted to the advantageous tax system and social benefits, in addition to Andorra’s solid banking system and excellent quality of life.

 New measures, including the following, allow the country to focus on enabling business owners to operate within the principality and employ locals.